kenlowrie/avscript/docs/userdocs.md

 *WS:Sunrise
 There's just something about a sunrise that gets the blood flowing...
 And here's some additional narration.
-// When you want to force the document out of shot mode, use a heading.
+// When you want to force the document out of shot mode, use a class prefix on an empty line.
 That will reset the floats.
 See how the document leaves the narration mode of the prior shot, and starts a new block paragraph.
-#
+{:.note}
 You can have as much narration as required, just keep writing, even starting new regular paragraphs.
-When you're done, start a new visual, or add any other block element, such as links, aliases, headers, divs, etc.
+When you're done, start a new visual, or add any other block element, such as links, aliases, headers, divs, etc. To add another shot, just repeat the steps above, like this:
+*CU:Coffee pot heating on wire rack of fire pit There's nothing like waking up to the smell of coffee percolating in the outdoors.
+{:.ignore}
 Lines that begin with a double forward slash [***//***] are treated as comments, and are discarded by AVScript.
 They will not appear in the HTML at all.
 @+[inlinemd]
 ###Inline Markdown